jameswquinn/preact-pixelperfect/PreactPixelPerfect: npm Package Setup and Build Instructions.md

-# PreactPixelPerfect: Complete npm Package Setup and Code with Vite
+# PreactPixelPerfect: Complete Updated npm Package Setup with Vite

-This document contains all the necessary code and configuration files to set up PreactPixelPerfect as an npm package using Vite.
+This document contains all the necessary code and configuration files to set up PreactPixelPerfect as an npm package using Vite, with the latest updates and best practices.

 ## Directory Structure